-The Questions at the Senate Hearing on Russian Hacking
+Questions at the Senate Hearing on Russian Hacking

 As for the actual evidence of intent, what’s publicly available is circumstantial, including Russian state TV’s pushing of Trump’s candidacy, and reports that the Republican National Committee, too, was hacked though suffered none of the same embarrassing leaks as the DNC.
 (The RNC has denied it was hacked; The Wall Street Journal reports, citing “officials who have been briefed on the attempted intrusion,” that the effort was thwarted by the RNC’s cybersecurity systems.)
 All of this was occurring in an international political context in which Trump was one of the most pro-Russian presidential candidates in recent memory, while Vladimir Putin personally blamed Hillary Clinton for inciting protests against his rule when she was secretary of state.

+In tandem with Obama’s announcement of sanctions against Russia on December 29, the Department of Homeland Security and the FBI released a joint report on “Russian malicious cyber activity” during the U.S. election.
+That report, however, was short on specific evidence; moreover, The New York Times noted, it “included a long list of malware it said was evidence of Russian hacking, when some of the malware is used by non-Russian attackers.”

 Meanwhile, the denials.
 Many of Trump’s surrogates have publicly suggested that Russia is the victim of a false-flag operation planned by U.S. intelligence—an assertion that doesn’t appear to be based on any fact in the public realm.
 Russian officials themselves have rejected the idea they are involved, as have Russian cyber-security experts, one of whom dismissed it as “a classic stereotype of the nineties and early 2000s.”
 They say that it’s virtually impossible to trace the origin of a hack.
+For his part, the president-elect tweeted the claim of WikiLeaks founder Julian Assange that, in Trump’s words, “the Russians did not give him the info!” and that “a 14 year old could have hacked Podesta.”

-But as Kaveh Waddell explained in The Atlantic, while it can be difficult to catch the culprit of a hack, it’s by no means impossible.
+As Kaveh Waddell explained in The Atlantic, while it can be difficult to catch the culprit of a hack, it’s by no means impossible.
 Esquire, in its story, noted that sloppy errors committed by the hackers pointed U.S. intelligence to their whereabouts.
 Andrei Soldatov, who wrote Red Web, told The Telegraph the Russian government is using its computer industry to hack its targets.
 “We have maybe the biggest engineer community in the world, and lots of great specialists,” he told the newspaper.
 “They are not criminals, they are professionals—and they are not bothered or afraid to refuse requests from government agencies.”

 But Trump says we shouldn’t trust the CIA because they were wrong about Iraq’s WMD.
 Shouldn’t we take that history into consideration?